 We can provide impartiality for smaller firms who do not have sufficient resources in-house.

-Disciplinary and grievance process & procedures
+What are the Disciplinary and grievance processes & procedures?

 A disciplinary procedure helps employers to deal with employee misconduct, which relates to improper behaviour or poor performance at work.

 A grievance procedure is a process by which an employee raises an issue or complaint they have at work.
 An employee may choose to do this by raising it informally at first, then if not satisfied, raise it formally in writing.
 Employers must meet with the individual to understand the issue and then, if appropriate, investigate the complaint.